 Focus Program Overview

 Kenmore Middle School is an arts and communications technology focus school where the arts and communications technology are integrated into the Arlington middle school curriculum.
-Kenmore students are actively engaged everyday in learing activities which involve dance/movement, drama, visual arts, music and many forms of communications technology.
+Kenmore students are actively engaged everyday in learning activities which involve dance/movement, drama, visual arts, music and many forms of communications technology.
 This delivery method provides students with alternative ways to learn and demonstrate mastery of the curriculum.

 Based on Howard Gardner’s theory of multiple intelligences, which states that people acquire knowledge through musical, visual, verbal, logical, kinesthetic, interpersonal, intrapersonal and environmental cues, the program encourages students to use all eight intelligences.
 Thus learning at Kenmore is active, hands-on and connected to real life experiences.